-- H9.7 Progression and award boards are responsible for: - .1 Confirming the results for each student in relation to their progression or award having regard to the recommendations from module/block year assessment boards and panels considering mitigating circumstances; - .2 Confirming any RPL recommendations approved by authorised panels; - .3 Determining condonements, referrals and deferrals having regard to module board recommendations; - .4 Making recommendations in relation to Qualified Teacher Status (QTS). - H9.8 Assessment boards operate with delegated authority from Academic Board in confirming progression and award results.
-The Senior Registrar (Assessment and Awards) will make an annual report to the Academic Board in relation to process and outcomes. - H9.9 The Vice-Chancellor, Pro Vice-Chancellor (Student Experience) and University Secretary, Academic Registrar and Senior Registrar (Assessment and Awards) have right of attendance at any assessment board.
-Deans and faculty assistant registrars have right of attendance at any assessment board operated by their faculty. - H9.10 Assessment Boards for Validated Provision
+- H9.7 Progression and Award Boards are responsible for: - .1 Confirming the results for each student in relation to their progression or award having regard to the recommendations from module/year of study Assessment Boards and panels considering personal circumstances; - .2 Confirming any RPL recommendations approved by authorised panels; - .3 Determining condonements, referrals and deferrals having regard to Module Board recommendations; - .4 Making recommendations in relation to Qualified Teacher Status (QTS). - H9.8 Assessment Boards operate with delegated authority from Academic Board in confirming progression and award results.
+The Senior Registrar (Academic Assessment and Awards) will make an annual report to the Academic Board in relation to process and outcomes. - H9.9 The Vice-Chancellor, Pro Vice-Chancellor (Student Experience) and University Secretary, Director of Governance and Assurance, and Senior Registrar (Academic Assessment and Awards) have right of attendance at any Assessment Board.
+Deans and Faculty Assistant Registrars have right of attendance at any Assessment Board operated by their faculty. - H9.10 Assessment Boards for Validated Provision

-The operation of module and progression and award boards for validated provision is the responsibility of the partner institution and will be chaired by a senior academic from that institution.
-Membership of the boards will include a member of University staff nominated by the Dean of the Faculty with responsibility for the academic standards of the award.
+The operation of Module, and Progression and Award Boards for validated provision is the responsibility of the partner institution and will be chaired by a senior academic from that institution.
+Membership of the boards will include a member of University staff nominated by the Dean of the Faculty with responsibility for the academic standard of the award.
 The boards will have the responsibilities outlined above except that all recommendations will be submitted to the University for approval before publication.

-Further details in relation to the composition, role and remit of assessment boards are given in Appendix 11.
+Further details in relation to the composition, role and remit of Assessment Boards are given in Appendix 11.

-- H10 EXCEPTIONAL MITIGATING CIRCUMSTANCES AND POOR PERFORMANCE - H10.1 In determining assessment recommendations module/block year, progression and award boards will consider properly submitted claims from students who believe their performance has been adversely affected by extended or exceptional mitigating circumstances which have not been (fully) addressed through the extension scheme. - H10.2 The University operates a universal scheme for the submission of mitigating circumstances in all faculties (Appendix 7).
-The following rules apply: - Exceptional mitigating circumstances are considered by a sub-group of progression and award boards prior to full assessment board meetings in order to determine whether claims are valid.
-The decisions of the sub-group are reported to the board by the Chair; - 2.
-The existence of valid mitigating circumstances does not affect the requirement for students to demonstrate that they have achieved the required learning outcomes from the module/block year;
+- H10 PERSONAL CIRCUMSTANCES AND POOR PERFORMANCE - H10.1 In determining assessment recommendations module/year of study, Progression and Award Boards will consider properly submitted claims from students who believe their performance has been adversely affected by extended or personal circumstances which have not been (fully) addressed through the extension scheme. - H10.2 The University operates a universal scheme for the submission of personal circumstances in all faculties (Appendix 7).
+The following rules apply: - Personal circumstances are considered by a sub-group of Progression and Award Boards prior to full Assessment Board meetings in order to determine whether claims are valid.
+The decisions of the sub-group are reported to the Board by the Chair; - 2.
+The existence of valid personal circumstances does not affect the requirement for students to demonstrate that they have achieved the required learning outcomes from the module/year of study;